Hydra-Chain/hydragon-core-contracts/README.md

 ```bash
 forge test
 ```

 Simple gas profiling is included in Foundry tests by default.
 For a more complete gas profile using Foundry, see [their documentation](https://book.getfoundry.sh/forge/gas-reports).

-Simple gas profiling is included in Foundry tests by default.
-For a more complete gas profile using Foundry, see [their documentation](https://book.getfoundry.sh/forge/gas-reports).